MA in Art Education: Community & Museums Option

 For additional information specific to the Graduate College and getting your degree, please visit their website at: http://grad.arizona.edu.

 You are required to maintain a minimum of a 3.0 grade average in all MA and certification course work.
-It is the policy of the Divisions of Art History and Art and Visual Culture Education that any student receiving two non-passing grades in a course in their major (a grade of C or lower) will be administratively dropped from the program as a degree student.
+It is the policy of the Division of Art and Visual Culture Education that any student receiving two non-passing grades in a course in their major (a grade of C or lower) will be administratively dropped from the program as a degree student.